-- (5).
-Planned development plan. - (i) Application.
-After the required pre-application meeting and community workshop, a complete application for PD development plan approval must be submitted to the Planning Director on a form established by the Planning Director including an approved and recorded plat showing the current property lines of the property/properties to be included in the planned development, a current recorded deed and applicable fees.
+- 5. Planned development plan. - (i) Application.
+After the required preapplication conference and community workshop, a complete application for PD development plan approval must be submitted to the Planning Director on a form established by the Planning Director including an approved and recorded plat showing the current property lines of the property/properties to be included in the planned development, a current recorded deed and applicable fees.
 The PD development plan application shall include the requested planned development stipulations and sketch plan.
 The sketch plan shall be drawn to scale. - (ii) Planned development stipulations.
 The following shall be included in the requested planned development stipulations: - A. The name of the planned development, not duplicating the name of any other planned development or subdivision, the final plat of which has been recorded in Charleston County, South Carolina; - B. A statement of objectives of the proposed development; - C. The total acreage of the planned development, broken down into total acreage, total highland acreage, total freshwater wetland acreage and total critical line wetland or marsh acreage; - D. A table of proposed land uses including:

 - A table of proposed maximum and average residential densities for each residential use; - ii.
 The maximum total acreage of each residential use; - iii.
-The maximum allowable number of each type of residential unit requested; - The maximum proposed floor area ratios (percent of lot in relation to building floor area), and the maximum building/lot coverage for each nonresidential use; - All dimensional and lot standards requested, including waterfront development standards where applicable, for each land use type designated; - E. An analysis of the impact of the proposed development on existing public facilities and services (e.g., roads and streets, utility service, water, sewer, fire, ambulance, etc.).
+The maximum allowable number of each type of residential unit requested; - iv.
+The maximum proposed floor area ratios (percent of lot in relation to building floor area), and the maximum building/lot coverage for each nonresidential use; - All dimensional and lot standards requested, including waterfront development standards where applicable, for each land use type designated; - E. An analysis of the impact of the proposed development on existing public facilities and services (e.g., roads and streets, utility service, water, sewer, fire, ambulance, etc.).
 Any proposed future improvements to these facilities and services to be made as part of the planned development shall also be included; - F. A traffic study for planned developments that: - i.
 Contain 50 or more units; or - ii.
 Are comprised of five or more acres; - G. A development schedule with a generalized phasing schedule, if appropriate.
-The phasing schedule shall include the number of dwelling units, total acreage of each residential use, total gross floor area of each nonresidential use, and percentage of common open space to be included in each phase; - A statement indicating how any common open space/recreation areas will be owned or managed; - I. A statement defining proposed stormwater system design approach and system integration within the proposed plan and how the system will me owned and maintained.
-Statement should include conceptual stormwater system design configuration including site specific natural and man-made features (e.g. wetland, ditches, canals, rivers, water bodies) incorporated within the stormwater management system. - J. A statement indicating how all roads will be owned and maintained; - K. A statement of inclusion and compliance with processes included in this chapter that are not mentioned in the planned development stipulations; - L. A statement of agreement to proceed with proposed development in accordance with the provisions of these zoning regulations, applicable provisions of the Town of Kiawah Island Comprehensive Plan, and with such conditions as may be attached to any rezoning to the applicable PD district; - M. A statement that the provisions of section 12-163, variances, shall not apply to the planned development and that all major modifications to the planned development must be approved by Town Council.
-The Planning
+The phasing schedule shall include the number of dwelling units, total acreage of each residential use, total gross floor area of each nonresidential use, and percentage of common open space to be included in each phase; - H. A statement indicating how any common open space/recreation areas will be owned or managed; - I. A statement indicating how all roads will be owned and maintained; - J. A statement of inclusion and compliance with processes included in this chapter that are not mentioned in the planned development stipulations; - K. A statement of agreement to proceed with proposed development in accordance with the provisions of these zoning regulations, applicable provisions of the Town of Kiawah Island Comprehensive Plan, and with such conditions as may be attached to any rezoning to the applicable PD district; - L. A statement that the provisions of section 12-163, variances, shall not apply to the planned development and that all major changes to the planned development must be approved by Town Council; - M. Letters of coordination from all agencies from which the applicant must either: - i.
+Obtain permits; or - ii.
+Obtain services and/or facilities;